WebberZone/better-search/readme.txt

 = 2.2.0 =

+* Features:
+	* New option to exclude password protected posts from the results

 * Enhancements:
 	* Admin interface now uses the Settings API - Please double check your settings.
 You can delete the old settings using the Tools sub-menu
 	* New shortcode `bsearch_form` to display the Better Search custom search form